History of Albanian football: 2000–05: Slow revolution under Hans Peter Briegel for Albania

 Besnik Hasi (pictured here in 2016), was one of the first Kosovo Albanians to play for the national team.
 He is considered by Albanian media as the man who "united" Kosovo and Albania.

 After a loss to Finland, Albania won over Greece 2–0 with an own goal and a late goal of Ervin Fakaj.
 However, after that win, another 6 losses followed for Albania, which brought the Albanian Football Federation to think about hiring a foreign coach, 33 years after the last foreign coach, Luznikov, had led Albania in a Moscow tournament in 1959.
 After that they Appointed than Armando Duka as the new President of the Albanian Football Association. changing so the history of Albania by hiring mostly foreign coaches during his tenure.

-After a poor start in which Albania would draw at home against Switzerland with 1–1 by an goal from Edvin Murati but lose in the next match away against Russia with 4-1 despite an earlier equalizer scored by Klodian Duro Albania sacked his manager Giuseppe Dossena to replace him with German Hans-Peter Briegel for the following match against Russia in the Loro Boriçi Stadium in Shkodër.
+After a poor start in which Albania would draw at home against Switzerland with 1–1 by a goal from Edvin Murati but lose in the next match away against Russia with 4-1 despite an earlier equalizer scored by Klodian Duro Albania sacked his manager Giuseppe Dossena to replace him with German Hans-Peter Briegel for the following match against Russia in the Loro Boriçi Stadium in Shkodër.
 In which the Albanians won deservedly with 3-1 through goals from Altin Rraklli, Altin Lala and Igli Tare to secure Hans-Peter Briegel in his debut match, as a manager his maiden win for Albania.
 He led Albania to an undefeated run at home matches by drawing against Republic of Ireland 0–0 and beating in the last match Georgia 3–1 by goals from Besnik Hasi, Igli Tare and striker Alban Bushi.
 Despite the good results, Albania finished the group in the penultimate spot with eight points.
 Away Albania could not score any points, but managed to score 4 goals.
 Missing close out to the Playoffs stage by six points.